 Last Saturday we attended the 4th Annual Collaboration Fest at the National Western Complex in Denver.
-As promised, this year’s Collaboration Fest was bigger and better than previous years.
+As promised, this year’s Collaboration Fest was bigger and better than in previous years.
 The expanded space allowed for more brewers, more beer, and more thirsty beer drinkers.
-It was just generally more fun!
+In short, Collaboration Fest 2017 was just the most fun fest yet!

 There was so many great beers to be enjoyed, that we couldn’t even get to them all.
 There were over 100 beers and despite our best efforts, we just couldn’t do it.
 But are we complaining?
 No!
 Next year we’ll just have to plan better, or divide and conquer!